zamfofex/agda-url/readme.md

 The goal is to eventually be able to write proofs about some of the interesting properties established therein and possibly others.

 To try it out, the `Main/AgdaURL.agda` serves as an entry point.
-After compiling it, simply write a URL as the first line to stdin, and it should output information about it to stdout.
+After compiling it, simply write a target URL as the first line to stdin, a base URL as the second line, and it should output information about the parsed URLs and the resolved URL to stdout.

 ~~~ bash
 agda --ghc Main/AgdaURL.agda